This post was originally published on A Globe Well Travelled in 2016. The content has been revised and updated with fresh information.

 Things to do in Uppsala

-Uppsala is well known for 2 things: It’s Cathedral, and it’s University.
+Uppsala is well known for two things: It’s cathedral, and it’s university.

 The Cathedral (Uppsala Domkyrka) is impressive on the inside and out.
 It was built in the 13th-15th centuries and features French Gothic style architecture.
-I know that churches and cathedrals can get very same-same after you’ve seen about a million of them throughout Europe, but this one is worth a visit, really.
+I know that churches and cathedrals can get very same-same after you’ve seen about a million of them throughout Europe, but this one really is worth adding to your Uppsala itinerary.

 Next is Uppsala University, which was founded in 1477 making it the oldest university in Sweden and the Nordics.
 The building itself isn’t all that interesting to visit – though the library is quite an attractive building from the outside.